Zaprogramiacz/MobileDevDiary/content/posts/combine-flatmap-map-switchtolatest-demystifed/index.md

 - Think about your use case and a stream behavior that you want to achieve.
 - `flatMap` subscribes to each new publisher and lets them all republish elements to the downstream.
-- `map + switchToLatest` lets the latest publisher republish elements to the downstream, the rest of the streams are canceled.
+- `map + switchToLatest` lets the latest publisher republish elements to the downstream, the rest of the streams are cancelled.
 It may help you with reducing redundant API requests.
 - `flatMap`, `map + switchToLatest` do not ignore errors.
 In case any publisher fails it'll end the mainstream and no more events will be published.
-If it's not desired behavior, remember about error handling.
+To make sure it does not happen to you, remember about error handling.
-- When a stream is canceled no more events will be published (including completion).
+- When a stream is cancelled no more events will be published (including completion).

+## Resources
+If you want to play with the operators on your own, I check out [this Swift playground](posts/combine-flatmap-map-switchtolatest-demystifed/images/CombineOperators) with some code examples.
+Enjoy. ☺️

 ---

-Thanks for reading the first post on my blog 📖.
+Thanks for reading the first post on my blog. 📖

-I hope you learned something new today!
+I hope you found it useful!

-If you enjoy the topic follow me on one of my social media or via RSS feed.
+If you enjoy the topic don't forget to follow me on one of my social media or via RSS feed to keep up to speed. 🚀